Undervalued Stock Scanner 2.0: From Spreadsheet Automation to Scalable Python Pipelines

 Instead of relying on fragmented workbook refresh cycles, the new system uses Python scripts that:

-- Process raw CSV files and applies valuation logic in batch
+- Batch Processing: Processes raw CSV files and applies valuation logic in bulk.

 Raw sector CSV exports are placed into predefined input folders.
 From there, the scripts automatically retrieve all relevant files, process them in batch, apply screening and statistical logic, and export Excel outputs into designated destination folders.
 Those outputs then serve as clean, structured data sources for the Power BI dashboards.

-The process becomes: Drop files in → Run the scripts → Clean outputs generated → Refresh dashboard.
+The process becomes: Drop files in → Run the scripts → Clean outputs generated → Update SQLite Database → Refresh dashboards.

 Conceptual Framework Summary